 Most treks to Choquequirao start from Cachora or the Capuliyoc Viewpoint though we believe that it would be best if you start from the viewpoint as you would skip an unnecessary part of the trail by car, which will allow you to save time and rest longer.

-Another point to highlight is that unlike the Inca Trail to Machu Picchu, you won’t need to get a special permit to explore this route and a guide isn’t mandatory either.
+Another point to highlight is that, unlike the Inca Trail to Machu Picchu, you won’t need to get a special permit to explore this route and a guide isn’t mandatory either.
 However, due to the difficulty of the trek, we highly recommend going with a specialized travel operator to avoid any inconvenience.

 Day 01 | Cusco – Capuliyoc – Santa Rosa

-The starting point of the adventure will be Cusco, where you should depart between 04:30 and 05:00 a.m. to save some time to complete the first day hike.
+The starting point of the adventure will be Cusco, where you should depart between 04:30 and 05:00 a.m. to save some time to complete the first-day hike.
 You’ll be headed to Capuliyoc and on the way you’ll be mesmerized by the impressive scenery of the Andes, where the towering Salkantay and Humantay snow-capped mountains will welcome you.

 Once in Capuliyoc, make sure to have some hearty breakfast to get all energized for today’s adventure.
-If you decide to travel with a tour operator, this will be the place where you’ll get to meet the porters and cooks that will accompany you along the trail.
+If you decide to travel with a tour operator, this will be the place where you’ll get to meet the porters and cooks who will accompany you along the trail.
 Remember, it’s best to start the trek from the Capuliyoc viewpoint, that way you will have more time to explore and take in the awe-inspiring surroundings.

-Usually, the first part of the hike takes about 3 hours of downhill walk through the Apurimac canyon until Chiquisca, a paid campsite with basic toilet and shower facilities, as well as cooked food for purchase.
+Usually, the first part of this hike takes about 3 hours of a downhill walk through the Apurimac canyon until Chiquisca, a paid campsite with basic toilet and shower facilities, as well as cooked food for purchase.
 After your well-deserved lunch break, you’ll continue descending to the Apurimac River, which comprises class V rapids suitable for canoeing or rafting.

 After two hours you’ll get to Santa Rosa, located at 1,970 meters above sea level, which will be your campsite for the night.

-• Difficulty: Moderate to Challenging.
+- Difficulty: Moderate to Challenging.

-• Walking Distance: 13 km approx.
+- Walking Distance: 13 km approx.

-• Walking Time: 6 – 7 hours.
+- Walking Time: 6 – 7 hours.

-• Max.
+- Max.
 Altitude: 2,890 m.a.s.l.

 Day 02 | Santa Rosa – Choquequirao